ShayonMitra/Test_worlds_mvsim/README.md

 # mvsim_ros_noetic
 mvsim + ros 1 with no bugs

+The following steps assume that you have ros-noetic installed and set-up.

 **To setup, do the following:**
 ```bash
 sudo apt remove ros-<distro>-mvsim # removes the current mvsim package